linebender/linebender.github.io/content/blog/2024-08-24-roadmap-may-2024-retro.md

 authors = ["Daniel McNab"]
 +++

+Linebender is an informal open-source organization working on various projects to advance the state of the art in GUI for [the Rust programming language](https://rust-lang.org).

 At the start of May, we created a [roadmap](@/blog/2024-06-17-roadmap-may-2024.md) for the following three months.
 We recently went through a process of analysing how well our progress was guided by the roadmap; this report summarises those results.